VivekKumarSingh07/Leetcode_Java/README.md

 2. All algorithm questions should be in that folder.
 3. The link for the problem should be at the top of the program file.
 4. Following the link should be problem statement and Example (if any).
-5. The link, problem statement and exmaple should be commented.
+5. The link, problem statement and example should be commented.
 6. The Solution should be written without comments.
 7. See the sample example see the addDigit file in Algorithm folder.